wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365-developer/intro-sharepoint-framework/includes/4-ui-components-apis-surface-areas.md

 One of the options offered by Microsoft is the [Microsoft Graph JavaScript SDK](https://github.com/microsoftgraph/msgraph-sdk-javascript).
 After initializing the SDK with an OAuth 2.0 access token, you can use the SDK to submit requests to Microsoft Graph.
 The SDK communicates directly with the Microsoft Graph REST API and returns the results as well-known objects.
 Microsoft also provides TypeScript type declarations for the SDK for TypeScript-based projects.

 You can use Microsoft Graph in your custom SharePoint Framework solutions.
 Microsoft Graph is a service that is secured with Azure AD.
-The SharePoint Framework leverages the same infrastructure for requesting and granting permissions to Azure AD secured APIs as it does for custom Azure AD secured APIs.
+The SharePoint Framework uses the same infrastructure for requesting and granting permissions to Azure AD secured APIs as it does for custom Azure AD secured APIs.
 The unit on **Call Azure AD secured third-party REST APIs** explains how the SharePoint Framework API can be used to call Azure AD secured endpoints.

 The SharePoint Framework API includes the Microsoft Graph JavaScript SDK and also handles the initialization of the client.
 This is handled using the existing Azure AD support to obtain an access token.